flancia-coop/doc.anagora.org/social-coop-oc.md

 - [ ] Melissa to lead Thank yous for Kathe, Marie, Matt in Loomio
 - [ ] Caitlin to check with Ammar & Kathe on at-large selection
 - [ ] Dan will add announcement for 1k limit
+- [ ] Luke will remind and agenda for next meeting.

 ## 2026-01-29 1500 UTC